Patterns of interval correlations in neural oscillators with adaptation: Results

-{\it Theory.} In our model Eq.~\eqref{eq:model}, $a(t)$ is the only variable that keeps a memory of the previous spike times thereby inducing correlations between ISIs.
-Over one ISI the time course of adaptation is an exponential decay, relating two adjacent peak values $a_i$ and $a_{i+1} $of $a(t)$ by
+In our model Eq.~\eqref{eq:model}, $a(t)$ is the only variable that keeps a memory of the previous spike times thereby inducing correlations between ISIs.
+Over one ISI the time course of adaptation is an exponential decay, relating two adjacent peak values $a_{i}=a(t_{i}^+)$ and $a_{i+1}=a(t_{i+1}^+)$ by

+(Fig.~\ref{fig:trajec}a1,b1).
 We assume that in the deterministic case ($D=0$) our model has a finite period $T^*$ (i.e. the model operates in the tonically firing regime) and, hence, for $D=0$ the map \eqref{eq:amap-general} has a stable fixed point

 The asymptotic deterministic dynamics can be interpreted as a limit-cycle like motion in the phase space from the reset point to the threshold and back by the instantaneous reset (cf. Fig.1a2,b2).